Music

 The big hero of the day at that hearing was Dee Snider, of Twister Sister, who was there because two of their songs were under review; "We're not gonna take it", for promoting violence, and "Under the Blade", for presumably referring to sadomasochism, bondage, and rape.

-video so you can watch the man in action at that Senate Hearing of 1985.
+I strongly urge you to have a look at this video so you can watch the man in action at that Senate Hearing of 1985.

 He could have used the opportunity to completely blast the members of the Senate Committee, but he knew damn well that would just completely ruin what he was fighting for.